rockquiet/JoinProtection/README.md

 # JoinProtection

+A plugin that protects players from mobs and damage for a set period of time after they join\
-Timed join protection plugin with many configurable options.
+...with many configurable options.

 </div>